Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: EXACT CALCULATION OF CORRELATION LENGTH IN SQUARE-LATTICE ISING MODEL

-which corresponds to the first equation of \eref{eq:A.1} or \eref{eq:A.2}.
-Because the second equation of \eref{eq:A.1} or \eref{eq:A.2} is also satisfied by $L_{\rm IH}(u)$, it follows that $L_{\rm IH}(u)$ is a doubly periodic function.
-Note that \eref{eq:1.2} and \eref{eq:1.3} represent elliptic curves (i.e., they are algebraic curves of genus 1) \cite{Namba1984}.
-From \eref{eq:2.27}, \eref{eq:2.35} and \eref{eq:2.54}, we find that (iii) the asymptotic correlation function is written in terms of elliptic functions (or differential forms on a Riemann surface of genus 1).
+The results by transfer matrices along various directions should be equivalent.
+It is pointed out that this equivalence is derived with the help of analytic properties of the integrand; see the integrand in the right-hand side of \myEq{eq:A35}, and also \myRef{Johnson1973}.
+Therefore, (i) analyticity of the integrands is needed to ensure the equivalence between the results along various directions.
+Two further properties are pointed out: From the fact that increasing $\theta$ by $\pi$ causes $C$ to shift by $-\myIm I'$ along the imaginary axis, it follows that the twofold rotational symmetry is directly connected with the relation (\ref{eq:A61}).
+We find that (ii) the same relation as (\ref{eq:A61}) is satisfied by the limiting functions; see the first equation of (\ref{eq:A27}) or (\ref{eq:A28}).
+Note that \myEqs{eq:1.2} and (\ref{eq:1.3}) represent elliptic curves (i.e., they are algebraic curves of genus~1) \cite{Namba1984}.
+We find that (iii) the asymptotic correlation function is written in terms of elliptic functions (or differential forms on a Riemann surface of genus~1).

-The meaning of (iii) can be explained as follows: 2D lattice models are related to 2D Euclidean field theories in the critical limit and for distances much larger than the lattice spacing.
+The meaning of (iii) can be explained as follows: Two-dimensional (2D) lattice models are related to 2D Euclidean field theories in their critical limit and for distances much larger than the lattice spacing.
 For a Euclidean field, the dispersion relation is written as $p_x^2+p_y^2+m^2=0$ with a suitable mass term $m$, and the correlation function has a periodic structure describing the rotational symmetry.
-For off-critical lattice models, two kinds of periodicity appear: one is connected with two-, four-, or six-fold rotational symmetry, and the other with the fact that eigenvalues of the transfer matrix are periodic functions of crystal momentum.
+For off-critical lattice models, two kinds of periodicity appear: One is connected with two-, four-, or sixfold rotational symmetry, and the other with the fact that eigenvalues of the transfer matrix are periodic functions of crystal momentum.
 This doubly periodic structure leads to the property (iii).

-We would like to stress that (i)$\sim$(iii) are quite general properties satisfied by a wide class of lattice models.
-Using them, we can essentially determine the form of $L_{\rm IH}(u)$ and the asymptotic behavior of the correlation functions.
-The property (iii) shows that, choosing a suitable parameterization, we can write the correlation function as
+Assuming (i)--(iii), we can essentially determine the leading asymptotic behavior of the correlation functions with the $C_{4v}$ symmetry.
+The property (iii) shows that, choosing a suitable parametrization, we can write the correlation function as